Thorfgin/charactercreator2/README.md

 				WONT DO: Change Error messages (modals) to a (!) img with mouseover.
 				This is done already above, as the only messages/modals are shown when adding/removing items.
 				Removing has no valid option to show another (!).
+				XP: add a reverse counter to show the ammount of free xp.

 	20230924	SPELL: Add a PDF Source/Page reference to each GridItem
 				SKILL: Add a PDF Source/Page reference to each row